Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 Here, you have the ability to modify the following:

-* Logos: default logo and fav icon
+* Logos: default logo and favicon
 * Home Page Header: welcome message, primary header, and header image
 * Colors: background, text, and button colors
 * Themes: default theme and dark mode